Couchtour-tv/couchtourtv-api/documentation/graphQLSchema.md

   Once schema queries and mutations work the way we want them to, we run 'amplify push' in command line to push schema to cloud so we can pull the resources from the cloud into our frontend react project.

+  Then run 'amplify codegen' from react project directory to generage graphql functions.
+  The first time you do this you need to run 'amplify codegen <ApiId>'

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>